py2ai/py2ai.github.io/_posts/2024-05-25-Circular-Mapper-Function.md

 title: What is a Circular or Ring mapper function
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  make a circular list in python
+description:  make a circular list in python
 ---

 The `circular_mapper` function is a utility designed to generate a list of numbers based on a given index (`idx`) within a circular range (`N`).
 This function is particularly useful in scenarios where cyclic or circular data structures are used, such as in circular buffers, ring networks, or any system where wrap-around behavior is essential.
 Here's a detailed explanation of its importance and how it works.